 Hormonal shift

-If you are still feeling the "baby blues" (depressed, anxious or having trouble bonding with your baby), this is OK and nothing to be ashamed of.
-Your hormones will have balanced out after two to three weeks, but if you believe you may have the beginnings of postpartum depression, contact your midwife, GP, counsellor, psychologist or social worker.
+Your hormones will have balanced out after 2-3 weeks, but if you believe your baby blues may be something more serious, contact your midwife, GP, counsellor, psychologist or social worker.
 They will help you organise a support plan to make sure your emotional health stays well.

 Pain

-By the three-month mark, your perineal pain will have subsided completely, and your C-section incision would also have healed up.
+By the 3-month mark, your perineal pain will have subsided completely, and your C-section incision would also have healed up.
 Keep up the creams and balms on your C-section scar to help it along and to prevent itchiness.

 Breastfeeding

 Your baby will grow and need more milk in a short space of time.
-Cluster feeding will happen at the five to six-week point for both breast and formula-fed bubs, meaning there will be a period of 24 to 48 hours where it will feel like you are constantly feeding your baby.
-This is normal — your baby is letting your breast milk know they have to increase in production to keep up with your growing baby.
+Cluster feeding will happen at the 5 to 6-week point for both breast and formula-fed bubs, meaning there will be a period of 24 to 48 hours where it will feel like you are constantly feeding your baby.

-A feeding routine will have been established by now, but if you are experiencing hard, hot, lumpy breasts you may have the beginnings of mastitis.
 Try heat packs on the breasts, massage them in hot water or use a lactation massager to help unblock ducts and keep breast production moving.

 Exercise